SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_2_spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     ![Triggers](4.png)

-2. You can view the API URL and the payload that must be sent to start the process.
-Copy the payload, which will be used in later steps.
+2. You can view the API URL and the payload that must be sent to start the process. **Copy the payload**, which will be used in later steps.
 If you go into the deployed view of the process, you can see the API details of how you can call the API Trigger:

     1. The API triggers can be called via the public REST API and are available in SAP Business Accelerator Hub.
     2. The URL shown in the screenshot below is the complete API URL where:
-        - `https://spa-api-gateway-bpi-eu-prod.cfapps.sap.hana.ondemand.com` is the host URL and will change depending upon the system you have deployed the process.
+        - `https://spa-api-gateway-bpi-us-prod.cfapps.us10.hana.ondemand.com` is the host URL and will change depending upon the system you have deployed the process.
         - `/workflow/rest/v1/workflow-instances` is the relative URL to start the workflow and remains static.
     3. Method: POST
     4. The payload in the screenshot is the body of the POST API call.